-Trump posts video accusing Google of not promoting his State of the Union address
+Trump posts video falsely accusing Google of not promoting his State of the Union address

 — Donald J. Trump (@realDonaldTrump) August 29, 2018

-It’s not clear if the president or the president’s staff made the idea, or if Trump simply found it online and uploaded it himself to Twitter.
+It’s not clear if the president or the president’s came up with the idea, or if Trump simply found it online and uploaded it himself to Twitter.
 But either way, the video is pretty much, well, as Trump would put it, fake news.

 While Google did promote President Obama’s State of the Union speeches, it also has promoted all of President Trump’s State of the Union speeches to date too.
 As Google explained in a statement: